timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 2022-05-30 01:42:17|429c0d00282645b54bd3c0082800a85d1c952d1764c54dc2a591f97b97c93fbd|  738489|   766|

 <highlight type="note">
-A **coinbase transaction** is the first transaction in each block in which the miner receives the transaction fees and block reward for the mining work.
+A coinbase transaction is the first transaction in each block.
+This transaction contains the miner's reward.
 </highlight>

-Here's another example query that returns the five most recent blocks and stats about them like block weight, transaction count, and value in USD:
+Here's another example query that returns the five most recent blocks, with statistics such as block weight, transaction count, and value in USD:
 ```sql
 WITH recent_blocks AS (
 	SELECT block_id FROM transactions